nathan-bottomley/eleventy-plugin-podcaster/README.md

 ### Information about the individual episodes

 Each podcast episode will have a corresponding post with the tag `podcastEpisode`.
 The front matter of that post should contain information about the podcast episode.
-The `content` of the post will be the shownotes — whether a single paragraph, a list of links or a full-scale blog entry.

 You can find out more about this information here: [Information about your episodes](episode-information.md).

+The `content` of each episode's post will be the shownotes — whether a single paragraph, a list of links or a full-scale blog entry.

+You can find out more about podcast shownotes here: [Your episodes' shownotes](shownotes.md).

 ### The episodes themselves